-Educational Remediation is a form of Sanction that is meant to help the Student improve knowledge, skills, and abilities relating to academic performance, authentic education and academic integrity in response to the Student's Academic Misconduct.
-Educational Remediation is a non-disciplinary Sanction.
-Educational Remediation is appropriate when the Student is found responsible for Academic Misconduct that indicates a lack of skill, expertise, or knowledge of academic practices; gaps in information literacy; or a need for skills development.
+Educational Remediation is a form of non-disciplinary Consequence that is meant to help the Student improve knowledge, skills, and abilities relating to academic performance, authentic education, and academic integrity in response to the Student's Academic Misconduct.
+Educational Remediation may include one or more of the following activities, or other similarly appropriate activities:

 Requiring the Student to write a reflection paper or apology letter;